Selecting the best system and multi-armed bandits: Introduction

-decays exponentially in $n$, where $\bar{X}_n(i) = \frac{1}{n} \sum_{k=1}^n X(i,k)$, while it is well known through central limit theorem that typically rate of convergence of $\bar{X}_n(i)$ to $EX(i)$ is $n^{-1/2}$.
-This suggests that for small but positive $\delta$, one may be able to construct algorithms that generate $O(\log(1/\delta))$ samples of $X(i)'s$ and make a correct selection while restricting the probability of false selection to $\delta$.
-In this paper we critically examine this proposition, answering this in negative in a general light-tailed settings, and in positive when further information on moments of the underlying random variables is available.
-Applications of ordinal optimisation in simulation arise in selecting a best design from a set of competing designs via simulation where all of the designs may be modelled as discrete event dynamic systems.
+This exponential decay rate of false selection probability suggests that for small but positive $\delta$, one may be able to construct algorithms that, when acting on light-tailed distributions, by generating $O(\log(1/\delta))$ samples of $X(i)'s$, can make a correct selection with the probability of false selection restricted to $\delta$.
+In this paper we critically examine this proposition.
+We answer this in negative for algorithms acting on a collection of random variables with unbounded support on the right, under a mild technical condition.
+This includes algorithms that act on the collection of all light-tailed distributions with unbounded support on the right.
+In fact, we conclude that expected number of samples generated by such an algorithm would be infinite.
+We provide a positive answer when further information on moments of the underlying random variables is available.

+{\em Applications} of ordinal optimisation in simulation arise in many set-ups including in selecting a best design from a set of competing designs via simulation where all of the designs may be modelled as discrete event dynamic systems.
 Such systems include queueing systems, computer and communications networks, manufacturing systems and transportation networks (see, e.g., Ho, Srinivas and Vakili 1992 for some applications).